 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-For information on making an in-year application, parents should contact the local authority admissions team at School Admissions Team, Hartlepool Borough Council, Centre for Excellence in Teaching & Learning, Brierton Lane, Hartlepool, TS25 4AF, on 01429 284368 or by email at admissionsteam@hartlepool.gov.uk Parents will be advised of the outcome of their application in writing.
+Applications should be made by contacting the local authority admission team at School Admissions, Hartlepool Borough Council, Centre for Excellence in Teaching & Learning, Brierton Lane, Hartlepool, TS25 4BY, on 01429 284368 or by email at admissionsteam@hartlepool.gov.uk www.stteresashartlepool.bhcet.org.uk

-Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
+Where there are places available but more applications than places, the published oversubscription criteria, as set out below, will be applied.
 If there are no places available, a request can be made that the child is added to the waiting list (see above).
 The parent has the right of appeal to an independent appeal panel if refused a place.